neicnordic/neic.no/_posts/2018-05-04-building-a-community.md

 possess extensive domain expertise, but lack formal training in software development.
 At the same time, people with technical expertise relevant to scientific software development exist across the Nordic countries.
 Various approaches have been developed in the different
 Nordic countries for connecting technical experts with academic communities.
-Swedish SNIC centres have application experts who can provide long-term support to research groups; the CSC centre in Finland has Science Support and HPCC Support groups which support code development and HPC programming; Norway has a system for advanced user support in time-limited projects where Sigma2 funds personnel at HPC centres for some time to collaborate with a research group on a well-defined project.
+Swedish SNIC centres have application experts who can provide long-term support to research groups; the CSC centre in Finland has Science Support and HPC Support groups which support code development and HPC programming; Norway has a system for advanced user support in time-limited projects where Sigma2 funds personnel at HPC centres for some time to collaborate with a research group on a well-defined project.